multi-os-engine/moe-samples-java/LibGDXMissileCommand/README.md

 Environment setup for LibGDX
 ----------------------------

+In case of an error during building libGDX, try to update the JDK.

 - Install Ant and Maven
 - Install Multi-OS Engne version 1.0.648 or later
 - Clone libGDX master branch from github repository: